Security Fencing Sports Fencing Fencing Maintenance

 A Health & Safety Policy should be a 'given', in fact it is a statutory must for any company with more than 5 employees, and should be insisted upon in any event - you need to know that the workers on your premises will not be a danger to themselves nor anyone else.

 An well developed and relevant Environmental Policy will usually indicate that the company has a sense of social responsibility and is thinking not only about profit, but also about the impact of their operations on the environment.
-It also tends to suggest that they are planning to be around for a long time and thus have a vested interest in the quality of their work and the repeat busines that it brings.
+It also tends to suggest that they are planning to be around for a long time and thus have a vested interest in the quality of their work and the repeat business that it brings.

 A Quality Policy indicates a customer's commitment to the quality of its work, as does a Customer Care Policy, and a Customer Complaints policy and procedure sets out what happens if that commitment is not met in reality, i.e. tells a customer what to expect and how to make their complaint.
-If it is backed up by an industry Trade Association, e.g. EFIA, then it has real muscle giving the customer an additional form of external redress if the company's own policy does not satisfy.

 We are sure that you want to be confident that waste from your site is not going to end up in a nearby back lane or lay by.
 A registered Waste Carrier with a Waste Carriers License will have likely recognised and met their responsibilities for the correct disposal of commercial waste.